Wilm0r/giggity/README.md

 To get your entry added to Giggity, just add it to the [menu directory](menu) and send a pull request.
 To save time, run `tools/menu-ci.py` for sanity checking.
-(Same check is run automatically through Travis-CI.)
+(Same check is run automatically through github CI.)